sukiboo/historical-asset-prices/README.md

 - Download daily flat files from S3 containing all tickers (cached in `data/files/`)
 - Extract and save per-ticker data as Parquet files (in `data/prices/`)
 - Skip days that already have data files (idempotent)
-- Create `.empty` marker files for days with no data (weekends/holidays) to avoid redundant downloads
+- Create `.empty` marker files for days with no data (weekends/holidays) to avoid redundant API calls

 ## Data Structure